nemonik/hands-on-DevOps-gen2/README.md

 v1.21.2-k3s1: digest: sha256:3ce05be5df2e24dcbe3630c7b4bcb27390f5b8e784a0c1f936de8513223d6e90 size: 1356
 ```

+#### 10.3.3.3.
+The `install-k3s-air-gap-image` rule

+K3s' canonical container image will pull a number of container images directly from the docker.io registry.
+The K3s project provides guidance on how to configure K3s when executing K3s directly on a host in air gap environment, the instructions apply to when K3s is containerized.
+The `install-k3s-air-gap-image` rule will retrieve a [tarball](<https://en.wikipedia.org/wiki/Tar_(computing)#File_format>) of the container images K3s needs to run and will build a new container image including the [tarball](<https://en.wikipedia.org/wiki/Tar_(computing)#File_format>), so as to remove the need to for the nodes of the cluster to retrieve these container images on start up.

+#### 10.3.3.4.
+The `pull-class-images` rule

 Then the class images will be pulled from their remote registries, tagged and pushed into the private registry.
 In this case I already had many of the images in Docker's cache and so I did not need to rerieve them.
 There is a lot of redundent output in this [Make](https://www.gnu.org/software/make/) rule not worth copying here.

 [Make](https://www.gnu.org/software/make/) then moves on to executing the `start-cluster` rule, where the [./start_cluster.sh](start_cluster.sh) script will pause